TIBCOSoftware/js-docker/README.md

 $ cp ~/Downloads/TIB_js-jrs_X.X.X_bin.zip resources/
 ```

-## (Alternative to WAR file installer) Build from a JasperReports Server AWS Marketplace AMI
+## Deploy to AWS ECS and EKS

 See https://community.jaspersoft.com/wiki/building-and-running-jasperreports-server-containers-aws-ecs-and-eks
-- Deploy JasperReports Server images into ECR
+- Deploy JasperReports Server images into ECR from an AWS Marketplace AMI
 - Define a Postgres RDS instance for the JasperReports Server to use as a repository
 - Define ECS tasks to deploy JasperReports Server
 - (coming) Deploy JasperReports Server to EKS